sauletrep/NoSQL-Database-Cluster-AISdata/README.md

 After the import, the output confirmed that 10 million documents were successfully inserted into the database, and no documents failed to import.

-## 2.1 Sharding Configuration in MongoDB
+## 2.1 Sharding configuration in MongoDB

 Sharding is essential for managing large datasets by distributing data across multiple servers (shards).
 It helps scale the database horizontally.
 In MongoDB, we need to configure sharding explicitly.